linxingchen/cobra/README.md

 * "self_circular" - the query contig itself is a circular genome.
 * "extended_circular" - the query contig was joined and extended into a circular genome.
-* "extended_partial" - the query contig was joined and extended but not to circular.
+* "extended_partial" - the query contig was joined and extended, but not circular.
 * "extended_failed" - the query contig was not able to be extended due to COBRA rules.
 * "orphan_end" - neither end of a given contig shares "expected overlap length" with others.
-* "complex_end" - the query contig has multiple possible joining paths so COBRA could not resolve them.
+* "complex_end" - the query contig has multiple possible joining paths, so COBRA could not resolve them.

 For the joined and extended queries in each category, only the unique ones (```*.fa```) will be saved for users' following analyses, and the sequence information (e.g., length, coverage, GC, num of Ns) is summarized in the ```*fa.summary.tsv``` files.
 For categories of "extended_circular", and "extended_partial", the joining details of each query are included in the corresponding folder and summarized in the ```COBRA_joining_summary.tsv``` file, an example shown below: